Small dog breeds stay tiny and adorable throughout their lives. Consider one if you want a lap dog for life.

 One plea for play, and we tell you, you’re taking it home.

-It is also known as a velcro dog because they always stick close to their owners.
+It is also known as a Velcro dog because it always sticks close to its owner.

-The Havanese requires regular grooming due to its long, silky coat, which requires brushing several times weekly to prevent matting.
+The Havanese requires regular grooming due to its long, silky coat, which should be brushed several times weekly to prevent matting.

 Potential health issues in Havanese may include hip dysplasia, eye problems, and heart conditions, so regular veterinary check-ups are essential for maintaining their health.